Abasz/ESPRowingMonitor/README.md

 ### CPU power and resource limitation of ESP32 chip

 The ESP32 chip is available in a single core or dual core version with a clock speed of 240MHz.
-I recommend using the dual core (as the tests were done on dual core ESP32).
-Nevertheless, currently only the web server runs on the secondary core.
+I recommend using the dual core (ESP32-S3 or wroom32) as the tests were done on dual core ESP32.
+Please note that the extended BLE metrics seem not to work on these chip version ESP32-D0WD-V3 (e.g. wemos d1 32, or dev kit v4).

+Please note that the SD card write only works with the dual core version as the actual writing is offloaded to the second core.

 The algorithm used for calculating the necessary data for stroke detection can become rather CPU hungry.
 In a nutshell, the issue is that the Theil-Sen Quadratic Regression is O(N&#178;), which means that as the size of the `IMPULSE_DATA_ARRAY_LENGTH` increases, the time required to complete the calculations increases exponentially (for more information, please see [this explanation](https://github.com/laberning/openrowingmonitor/blob/v1beta/docs/physics_openrowingmonitor.md#use-of-quadratic-theil-senn-regression-for-determining-%CE%B1-and-%CF%89-based-on-time-and-%CE%B8)).